Meet the Blog Ambassador: Mary Graham

 The first time we burst through those doors to the outdoor area, my girls were vibrating with excitement.
 We went straight for basketball and tennis, two sports my daughters play often.
 After they had their fill, we wandered off to try some sports they weren’t as familiar with.
 Hockey, racing, and football, were all things they had seen on television, but never had the opportunity to participate in.
 That’s one of the great things about the sports experience—our kids get to try out new activities without the team signups, uniform fees, and hours of parents sitting on the sidelines.
 At The Children’s Museum, the parents can do all the activities with their kids and nothing brings out my competitive nature quicker than beating a seven year old in some baseball.Taking it easy on our kids?
 I don’t know what that means.
 I’m here to win even if my only advantage is I’m taller than you and have longer arms.

 My daughter Ellie, while she enjoys basketball and softball, really has a passion for art.
-Did you know the Sports Legends Experience has indoor exhibits and activities too?
+Did you know the sports experience has indoor exhibits and activities too?
 I think it’s really easy to breeze by that part on our way to the outdoor part, but inside has lots of great stuff too.
 Artists who specialize in sports art, newscasters ready to call the game winning shot, and a place to practice an Indy 500 pit stop are all things my kids love to do indoors.
 Also, have you tried that timed pit stop yet?
 I can get a little carried away in beating the clock and if my family is not bringing their A-game for the tire change and gas fill up, we will keep practicing until we get it right (or until the museum closes and they kick us out).